NataliaVelasquez18/credit-risk/README.md

 ## Purpose

-The purpose of this study is to build several machine learning models employing different techniques and compare them to recommend whether PureLending should switch from the traditional way of approving loan applications.
-If the recommendation is to use machine learning then, the best performing model will be recommended.
+The purpose of this study is to build several machine learning models employing different techniques and compare them to recommend whether PureLending should use them to predict credit risk.

 ## Executive summary